 Just as patients are aging, the medical workforce is aging, as well.
 As baby boomers retire, hospitals are scrambling to fill positions.
 By 2025, the nursing shortage is expected to be more than twice as large as in previous shortages, according to Vanderbilt University researchers.

 State and federal laws mandate that employee records are stored securely, as breaches can result in fraud and identity theft.
-Maintaining records compliance can be a laborious process in the healthcare industry organizations as they face high turnover rates, large numbers of part-time employees, multiple office locations and complex licensing paperwork.
+Maintaining medical records compliance can be a laborious process in the healthcare industry organizations as they face high turnover rates, large numbers of part-time employees, multiple office locations and complex licensing paperwork.

 Additionally, the healthcare industry is increasingly targeted by hackers and phishing schemes.
 Data breaches are on the rise, according to Thomson Reuters, due to large amounts of valuable digital data and insufficient cybersecurity.